Andy Gomarsall: Playing career

 Gomarsall performed well for Harlequins and was selected for the England squad for the 2007 Rugby World Cup.
 It was his kick down the touchline that enabled Josh Lewsey to score 5 points – the eventual winning margin for England that sent them into the final against South Africa on 20 October 2007.

 In 2008, Gomarsall started the first two Six Nations games before being dropped for the third against France.

-In 2015 Gomarsall played for Old Actonians RFC Vets in a dramatic thrashing of Local Rivals Ealing Vets.
+Post playing career

 He was a co-commentator for ITV's coverage of the 2011 Rugby World Cup.

 Gomarsall is now building his father's business, Network 2 Supplies Ltd. as a director.